Clopidogrel and Ginkgo: Can You Take Them Together?

 What happens when you take clopidogrel with ginkgo?

-Ginkgo biloba leaf extract contains terpene lactones (especially ginkgolide B), which inhibit platelet-activating factor (PAF) and contribute mild antiplatelet activity through a different pathway than P2Y12 blockade.
+2. Ginkgo dampens a separate platelet pathway.
+Ginkgo biloba leaf extract contains terpene lactones, especially ginkgolide B, which inhibit platelet-activating factor (PAF).
+This produces mild antiplatelet activity through a mechanism distinct from P2Y12 blockade.

 Why is this important?

-Many patients underestimate ginkgo because it is sold over the counter and marketed as a memory or circulation supplement.
-They may not think of it as a drug at all and may not mention it during medication reviews.
+Ginkgo is sold over the counter and marketed for memory and circulation, so many people do not think of it as a drug and may not mention it during a medication review.
+That makes it easy to overlook.

 What should you do?